Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 Updated the ViewMdoels refernces on all the pages.
 2:38
 Forgot to remove the Class1.cs from every project when moving onto the SD.cs part.
+2:41
+Added the Utility refernce to the main project and added th SD class.